pydicom/pynetdicom/docs/user/events.rst

 Event Handlers
 ..............

-Event handlers are callable functions bound to an event that get passed a single parameter, *event*, which is an :class:`Event` instance.
+Event handlers are callable functions bound to an event that, at a minimum, gets passed a single parameter, *event*, which is an :class:`Event` instance.
 All :class:`Event` instances come with at least three attributes:

 * :attr:`Event.assoc` - the
   :class:`Association <pynetdicom.association.Association>` in which the